-Bank of England (BoE) Governor Andrew Bailey has revealed that negative interest rates are under ‘active review’ for the first time in the BoE’s 325-year history back in May, lenders have recently been asked if they're prepared for them.
+After Bank of England (BoE) Governor, Andrew Bailey, revealed that negative interest rates are under ‘active review’ for the first time in the BoE’s 325-year history back in May, lenders have recently been asked if they're prepared for them.

-The announcement comes after two emergency moves in March which saw the BoE base rate cut from 0.75% to 0.25%, and then further to 0.1% (the lowest on record) in a bid to prop up the UK economy in the wake of the effects of the COVID-19 pandemic.
+The announcement came after two emergency moves in March saw the BoE base rate cut from 0.75% to 0.25%, and then further to 0.1% (the lowest on record) in a bid to prop up the UK economy in the wake of the effects of the COVID-19 pandemic.

 But what would negative interest rates mean for those holding - or considering - an ISA?